techidaily/site-games-able/source/_posts/high-precision-gaming-the-ideal-mouse-sensitivity-levels.md

 ### Q: Is 3200 DPI Too Much Mouse Sensitivity for FPS Games?

  Using 3200 DPI for your gaming mouse is recognized as the golden standard if you want the correct sensitivity to play first-person shooters, compared to the average player.
 Any higher than 3200 DPI may be useful for trick shots, but for casual gameplay, you may find it quite jarring.
 So, 3200 shouldn't be too much for you to handle.
-Of course, because of[how mouse DPI works](https://www.makeuseof.com/what-is-mouse-dpi/) , if you want to learn and master a game, you'll likely find yourself using a higher DPI as you go.
+Of course, because of [how mouse DPI works](https://www.makeuseof.com/what-is-mouse-dpi/) , if you want to learn and master a game, you'll likely find yourself using a higher DPI as you go.

 ### Q: What Is the Best DPI for Your 1080p Display?